-Two issuers in Colorado exclude "[s]ervices or supplies for the treatment of intractable pain and/or chronic pain" and "[t]reatment at pain clinics and chronic pain centers."114 Women report more frequent pain, more severe pain and pain of a longer duration than men.
-115 Women are at least four times more likely than men to be diagnosed with four conditions associated with chronic pain: chronic fatigue syndrome, fibromyalgia, interstitial cystitis, and temporomandibular (TMJ) disorders.
-116 About 6.3 million women are affected by endometriosis in the US and about 6 million women are affected by vulvodynia in the US, two chronic pain conditions impacting only women.
-117 of disability.
+Two issuers in Colorado exclude "[s]ervices or supplies for the treatment of intractable pain and/or chronic pain" and "[t]reatment at pain clinics and chronic pain centers."
+Women report more frequent pain, more severe pain and pain of a longer duration than men.
+Women are at least four times more likely than men to be diagnosed with four conditions associated with chronic pain: chronic fatigue syndrome, fibromyalgia, interstitial cystitis, and temporomandibular (TMJ) disorders.
+About 6.3 million women are affected by endometriosis in the US and about 6 million women are affected by vulvodynia in the US, two chronic pain conditions impacting only women.

+Chronic pain conditions, such as arthritis or rheumatism, and back or spine problems are the two leading causes of disability.
 Untreated pain has a detrimental effect on quality of life.
-118 Plans providing EHB cannot have benefit designs that discriminate based on disability or quality of life.
+Plans providing EHB cannot have benefit designs that discriminate based on disability or quality of life.
 HHS has interpreted this provision to mean that benefit designs that discourage enrollment by individuals based on a health condition are discriminatory benefit designs.
-119 In addition, QHPs are prohibited by § 1557 of the ACA from discriminating against individuals with disabilities.
+In addition, QHPs are prohibited by § 1557 of the ACA from discriminating against individuals with disabilities.
 The chronic pain exclusion discourages individuals that have chronic pain conditions from enrolling in plans with these issuers because the services to treat their pain are specifically excluded.
 These plans therefore discriminate against individuals with disabilities and reduced quality of life due to conditions with chronic pain in violation of the ACA.